gioUbbiali/Sustainability-Core-Ontology/README.md

 An extended version of SCO formalized in OWL and covering an complete stable set of terms and relations will come soon.

-##  SCO structured vocabulary Authors
+##  SCO Structured Vocabulary Authors

 [Giorgio A.Ubbiali](https://orcid.org/0000-0001-7872-1770)